-Some Windows 10 users are complaining about a keyboard lag they are facing on their computer.
+Some Windows 10 users are complaining about a keyboard lag they are facing on their computers.
 According to them, the letters they are typing are appearing on their screens with a significant delay.
 If you are facing the same kind of problem on your computer, don’t worry.
 There are some easy fixes which can solve your problem very easily.
-But before going ahead for the fixes, you should try these workaround on your computer as these will be to test your keyboard for a hardware error.
+But before going ahead for the fixes, you should try these workarounds on your computer as these will be to test your keyboard for a hardware error.

 [For Wired keyboard users]

 1. Check if your keyboard is plugged in correctly to the USB port.
 Unplug it and wait for a while.
 Now, plug it in again.
 Check if you are still facing the lag on your device.

 2. Plug the keyboard to a different USB port on your keyboard.